Ritsch1/Heart-Disease-Classifier/README.md

 For more details please look into the [jupyter notebook](https://github.com/Ritsch1/Heart-Disease-Classifier/blob/development/notebooks/Heart-Disease-Classification.ipynb) or into the [data](https://github.com/Ritsch1/Heart-Disease-Classifier/tree/development/data) folder.

-## Preview - Graphical insights from the dataset
+## Preview: Graphical insights from the dataset

 At this point I share some of the insights the EDA revealed.
 For further graphical insights please look into the [jupyter notebook](https://github.com/Ritsch1/Heart-Disease-Classifier/blob/development/notebooks/Heart-Disease-Classification.ipynb) or into the [plots](https://github.com/Ritsch1/Heart-Disease-Classifier/tree/development/plots) folder.